Generative-Labs/Documentation/docs/Web3MQ-SDK/JS-SDK/client/client.md

 await Client.init({
   connectUrl: 'example url', // The fastURL you saved to local
   app_key: 'app_key', // Appkey applied from our team
-});
+  env: 'test', // The default is the test environment });
 ```